 YE OLDE CHRISTMAS EVENTS

-Find out about the legends and traditions of Christmas (Included in entry price)
+Family friendly one-man Christmas Shows relating some of the legends and traditions of Christmas (included in entry price) on selected dates:

 Afterwards, pop back to us for a spooky ghost tours to finish off your exciting day in Stratford upon Avon!
 Ghost tours take place every evening.